Seb Schmoller logo and link to site home page

 BDP Learning.
 During 2007 and early 2008 I was a member of an internal Quality Assurance panel supporting the production by BDP, Illumina Digital, and Software Logistics, of learning materials for Phases 3 and 4 of the National Teaching and Learning Change Programme.
 I also advised BDP variously about different aspects of e-learning and the use of ICT to support learning and teaching.

 Becta.
 During 2002 I advised on the structure and aspects of the content of the Further Education Resources for Learning website.
 During Q1 2007 I was a member of a team led by Knowledge Integration Ltd that produced for Becta a "Comparative Review of Federated Resource Discovery Systems".
-During Q1 2008 the same team produced for Becta a good practice for repository owners guidelines document.
+During Q1 2008 the same team produced for Becta some good practice guidelines for repository owners.

 DfES.
 Work between Q4 2003 and Q2 2004 as part of a team led by the University of Glasgow on a DfES Scoping Study on the impact of e-learning on learner participation, retention, progression and attainment in Further Education.
 During Autumn 2004 DfES issued a summary of the scoping study [150 kB PDF].

 Doncaster Metropolitan Borough Council.
 In January 2007, in partnership with Sero Consulting Ltd, I won a contract to produce formative and summative evaluations of the Doncaster Family e-Learning Programme.
 The first of these evaluations was delivered in Q3 2007.
-The second is due in Q2 2008.
+The second was delivered in Q2 2008.

 Economic and Social Research Council (ESRC).
-In August 2005, with Nicky Ferguson, I won a competitive tender to produce a review of the information environment for the social sciences.
+In August 2005, with Nicky Ferguson I won a competitive tender to produce a Review of the information environment for the social sciences.
 We completed this work in January 2006.
+The report [PDF] was made public in January 2013.

 Futurate Ltd. Advising Futurate on the usability and design of a client's intranet site.